 Wavebanding is a technique that can be applied to existing transparent optical elements to increase the spectral efficiency within a passband without requiring costly impairment compensation or upgrades to photonic cross-connects.
 It can also be applied to new network designs in order to minimize the number of switch fabric ports.
 We have demonstrated 4-channel waveband transmission over 100 km of legacy fiber in ATDnet within a 200 GHz optical passband with aggregate capacities of 10 and 40 Gb/s.
-Understanding the impact of impairments and optical nonlinearities that may affect the individual sub-channels of a waveband is important for determining the ultimate reach, capacity, and channel spacing that can be achieved within a passband of existing networks and fiber infrastructure.
+Understanding the impact of impairments and optical nonlinearities that may paper ThP4, March 2002.
+[3] W. T. Andersen, J. Jackel, G. K. Chang, et al., J. Lightwav.
+Technol., Vol. 18, No. 12, pp. 1988-2009, Dec.
+2000.

-This work has been supported in part by the Labo-ratory for Telecommunication Sciences and by DARPA, Air Force Research Laboratory, and Drexel University under agreements F30602-00-C-0167 and F30602-00-2-0501.
-The authors gratefully acknowledge Matthew Goodman of Telcordia Technologies and Scott McNown of the LTS for valuable technical discussions and support.
+This work has been supported in part by the LTS and also by DARPA under contract F30602-00-C-0167.
+The authors gratefully acknowledge Mat-thew Goodman of Telcordia Technologies and Scott McNown of the LTS for valuable technical discussions and support.

-References [1] L. Noirie, M. Vigoureux, and E. Dotaro, OFC 2001, paper TuG3, March 2001.
-[2] R. Lingampalli and P. Vengalam, OFC 2002, paper ThP4, March 2002.
+[1] L. Noirie, M. Vigoureux, and E. Dotaro, OFC 2001, paper TuG3, March 2001.
+[2] R. Lingampalli and P. Vengalam, OFC 2002,